 Stay informed when WA award pay rates change, subscribe to Wageline News or follow Wageline on social media.

 Rates of pay

-All rates of pay are gross rates (before tax).
-The table below provides the rates that apply from the first full pay period on or after 1 July 2024.
+- All rates of pay are gross rates (before tax).
+The tables below provide the rates that apply from the first full pay period on or after 1 July 2024. - Payment of wages must be made weekly.